iobis/manual/dna_data.md

 5. Switch to the Layers tab
 6. Download the data from the layer by clicking the green button (see [Data Access](access#mapper.html) for more on using the OBIS Mapper)

+**Tutorial resources**

+To run through an example of accessing data in OBIS you can access [this training](https://github.com/iobis/obon-2024-dna-training ) held for the Ocean Biomolecular Observation Network (OBON) in 2024.

 ### Compiling eDNA and metabarcoding datasets

+#### Using Occurrence core and DNA Derived Data extension

 As mentioned above, you will need to have information on the taxonomy and sequences for each occurrence record associated with a DNA sample.
 You should first fill in the [Occurrence core table](format_occurrence.html), and then complete the DNA Derived Data extension (as well as the eMoF extension, if applicable, for any measurements taken).